webcoyote/linux-setup/README.md

 Comments
 ========

-This is my first github project; if you have any I'd love to hear them!
+This is my first github project; if you have any comments I'd love to hear them!